Joe’s Blog: A bowling ball of low pressure (THU-12/21)

 With the warmth comes rain.

-There is a disturbance coming this way from southern CO and it will bring another good soaking of rain to the region overnight.
+There is a disturbance coming this way from southern Colorado and it will bring another good soaking of rain to the region overnight.

-You can see it in CO this morning.
+You can see it in Colorado this morning.
 See the twist to the mid level atmospheric moisture?

 Rain maker #2 is more impressive.